SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-vcloud.md

 **Service endpoint**

-The service endpoint is the URL SlipStream will use to communicate with the vCloud.
+The service endpoint is the URL SlipStream will use to communicate with vCloud.
 You should ask your vCloud adminitrator to give you this value.
-But most of time this value correspond to the root part of the URL you are using to access the vCloud web interface with `/api` appended.
+But most of time this value correspond to the root part of the URL you are using to access vCloud web interface with `/api` appended.

 **Virtual Cata Center**

 The VDC name can be found on the vCloud web interface (please see the image below).
 First click on the *Administration* tab and on *Virtual Datacenters*.
-Then you will see a list with all VDC your account has access.
+Then you will see a list with all VDC your account has access to.
 If you need to configure multiple VDC, you will have to instanciate multiple connectors.

 <p align="center"><img src="/img/content/blogs/doc_vCloud_vdc.png" alt="vCloud web interface - Virtual Datacenters" class="shadow"  width="750" /></p>